 Court of Auditors

-The Court of Auditors has its headquarters in Luxembourg and is composed of one member from each EU country.
+The Court of Auditors is based in Luxembourg and includes one member from each EU country.
 Each member state suggests a candidate who is appointed by the Council of the European Union in consultation with the European Parliament for a renewable term of 6 years

 Members of the Court of Auditors are independent and have experience in the

 field of audit of public finances.
 The court members elect their president for